CARLA FERNANDEZ

 2. Fashion is not ephemeral: Production of garments that last.
 The best design is not the one that disintegrates, but the one that survives.

-3. Tradition is not static: Tradition is not suspended in time in towns and communities, fashions change and evolve, creativity is alive, not canceled and gives rise to new and unexpected designs.
+3. Tradition is not static: Tradition is not suspended in time, in towns and communities, fashions changes and evolves, creativity is alive, not canceled and gives rise to new and unexpected designs.

 6. In true luxury there is no oppression: Our notion of luxury is based on admiring the fine and delicate artistic wealth that comes from the hands of artisans.
 No to anonymous manufacturing, no to the captivity of the imagination for the exclusive benefit of commerce.